minuteman1911/atitya/index.md

 # Key features of Kobe
    The key features of Kobe are:
-    1. Possible to place nodes (neurons) according to a layered topology (as found in the biological neocortex).
+    1. Possible to place nodes (neurons) according to a layered topology (as found in the biological neocortex) with a NeuroML like YAML file.
     2. Supports macro-scale (spanning a large population of neurons) neuromodulation or homeostatis.
     3. Possible to generate a large number of intra-layer and inter-layer connections.